nanograv/pulsar_timing_school/README.md

 * [TEMPONEST: a Bayesian approach to pulsar timing analysis](http://adsabs.harvard.edu/abs/2014MNRAS.437.3004L), L. Lentati et al (2014)

 ### 5. Stochastic gravitational wave background analysis

+Stochastic GWB analysis is the most active in the pulsar timing field.
+This list (and references therein) is a good base collection of a historical development of detection techniques for both anisotropic and isotropic backgrounds.

 * [The NANOGrav Nine-year Data Set: Limits on the Isotropic Stochastic Gravitational Wave Background](http://adsabs.harvard.edu/abs/2016ApJ...821...13A), NANOGrav Collaboration (2016)
 * [Time-domain implementation of the optimal cross-correlation statistic for stochastic gravitational-wave background searches in pulsar timing data](http://adsabs.harvard.edu/abs/2015PhRvD..91d4048C), S. J. Chamberlin et al (2015)